Back to blog

 Homemade Options: A Cost-Effective Solution

-• Oats: Buy rolled oats in bulk for a budget-friendly base.
+• Oats: Buy in bulk for a budget-friendly base.

-• Peanut Butter: A great source of protein and healthy fats, and widely EBT-eligible.
+• Peanut Butter: Provides protein and healthy fats.

-• Flaxseed Meal: Often found in the baking or health food aisle, and generally EBT-eligible.
+• Flaxseed Meal: Usually found in the baking or health aisles.

 Seeking Professional Support: When to Consult a Lactation Consultant